 How important is natural and artificial light to your design concepts?

 When it comes to lighting, there’s obviously a lot of natural light pouring into the room all day.
-It’s a case of shading that light and conserving energy.
-Letting natural air come in is important too, and creating that cross breeze.
+We need to take full advantage of this light but balance this with the need to reduce heat indoors.
+Letting natural air come in to create that cross breeze is important too.

 Artificial lighting is another things that’s done as part of the build, and homeowners might find that it’s too late to make significant changes to the lighting scheme once the build is complete.
 Sometimes the designer is called in far too late into the project, so for me it’s a question of building awareness of how a designer can contribute to the look and feel of the home, and when to bring them into the project.

 In my own home, and when I complete interiors projects for clients, I like to create a soft, warm, intimate feel.
 I always encourage my clients to use the city’s artisans, who refurbish old items into lampshades.

 What I help them to create, through thoughtful design and one-off pieces from my shop and from local artisans, is something truly unique which delivers that visually interesting yet homely environment – a style that will make them feel really good about the space they’re living in.